JKirchartz/resume/in/02_resume.md

                  *Winner: Design Category*

-                 \color{grey} Team Hyperham worked with The Pittsburgh Downtown Partnership (PDP) & City of Pittsburgh Department of Public Works (DPW) to create the SmarTrash website and 2 apps to assist in communications between the PDP & DPW to help keep Pittsburgh’s streets clean.
+                 \color{grey} Team Hyperham worked with The Pittsburgh Downtown Partnership (PDP) \& City of Pittsburgh Department of Public Works (DPW) to create the SmarTrash website and 2 apps to assist in communications between the PDP \& DPW to help keep Pittsburgh’s streets clean.

 \
 -------------------------------------------------------------------------------------

-\color{blue} \graduationcap &nbsp;&nbsp; Education
+\color{blue} \graduationcap \nbsp Education
 -----------------------------

 ---------------- --------------------------------------------------------------